gbv/beaconspec/beacon.md

 The first element of a link is called source identifier and the second is called target identifier.
 In most cases these identifiers are URLs or URIs.
-If a target identifier does not start with `http` or `https`, two vertical bars MUST be used:
+If a target identifier does not start with `http:` or `https:`, two vertical bars MUST be used:

     http://example.com/people/alice||urn:isbn:0123456789